pakoito/pnpcut/README.md

 # PnPCut

-Do you have a file or folder containing a buncha cards, and you'd like them nicely lined up in a 3x3 grid on an A4 with cutting guides?
+Do you have a file or folder containing a buncha cards, and you'd like them nicely lined up as standard cards on a 3x3 grid on an A4 with safety margins and cutting guides?
 So did I!

 This script is some crap I wrote on a lazy Saturday.
 Don't judge.